Torrescjua/TO-DO-LIST/README.md

-# Django Task Management Application
+# Django Task Management Application - TODOLIST

 This is a Django-based task management application that allows users to create, update, delete, and search tasks.
 Users must be authenticated to manage their tasks.